Ab Kettleby: Facilities and sites of interest

-The parish has a primary school, a public house named after Sugarloaf Mountain, a community centre, a guest house, a 17th-century manor house, and medieval farmhouses and farm buildings.
-One of those farms was home to the racehorse Desert Orchid for several years.
+A local farm was home to the racehorse Desert Orchid for several years.

-It also has a village duck pond next to a large horse-chestnut tree and megalithic spring.
-A public telephone box, once a common sight throughout the UK but now a protected building, has been released to the protection of Ab Kettleby's council.
+A public telephone box, once a common sight throughout the UK and now a protected building, is protected by Ab Kettleby's council.

-Within the boundaries of the village is a holy well.

 Ab Kettleby Manor

 Ab Kettleby Manor is an early 17th-century house in the village of Ab Kettleby, Leicestershire.
 Built of ironstone with a central brick chimney, the house is cruciform in plan.